ciwchris/ciwchris_pelican.github.com/content/2013-02-25-mocking-with-moq.markdown

 When mocking protected members the member must be marked as virtual.
 You lose intellisense, method name must appear in a string.
 Must use `ItExpr` instead of `It`.

-{% include_code lang:csharp Protected members
+{% inline_code lang:csharp Protected members
 mockCustomerNameFormatter.Protected()
 	.Setup<string>("ParseBadWordsFrom", ItExpr.IsAny<string>())
 	.Returns("asdf")